 - Born May 27, 1929 in Winchester, IL USA

 - Died December 19, 2012 in Springfield, IL USA

 A tall and thin right-hander, George O'Donnell was signed as an amateur free agent by the St. Louis Browns before the 1949 season.
 The 6' 3", 175 lb. pitcher won 18 and lost 22 in the Browns minor league system in 1949 and 1950.
-He was then sent from the St. Louis organization by the Waco Pirates in the class B phase of the 1950 Rule V Draft.
+He was then drafted from the St. Louis organization by the Waco Pirates in the class B phase of the 1950 Rule V Draft.

 In 1951, O'Donnell immediately went 22-10 for the Waco Pirates, leading the Big State League in victories plus being chosen for the All-Star team.
 He followed that up with a 14-10 record and a 2.71 ERA in 1952.
 George then went to the Pacific Coast League and helped the Hollywood Stars win the pennant in 1953 with a 20-12 record and a 3.61 ERA while pitching 281 innings, again making the All-Star team.